alex-ortan/dotfiles/README.md

 ```
 This command is idempotent - meaning that you can rerun it without side effects.

 For some reason the variable completion for the `.gitconfig` file is missing some quotation marks.
-You'l need to manually go in and change this line
+You'll need to manually go in and change this line
 ```
 [url https://github.com]
 ```